-- Recommendations for the award of CEU for activities sponsored by the instructional colleges will be made by college Offices of External Programming following internal (college) review consistent with CEU policy.
+- Recommendations for the award of CEU for activities sponsored by the instructional colleges will be made by the Office of the Dean.

-- DCE will forward CEU requests from external groups without an NIU co-sponsor to appropriate NIU personnel for review and comment.
+- OERD will forward CEU requests from external groups without an NIU co-sponsor to appropriate NIU personnel for review and comment.

-- The Executive Director of DCE will make the final determination of the appropriateness of awarding NIU CEUs.
+- The director of Conference Services within OERD will make the final determination of the appropriateness of awarding NIU CEUs.

-- Approval for the number of CEUs awarded will be based on International Association for Continuing Education and Training (IACET) guidelines and authorization of appropriate DCE personnel.
+- Approval for the number of CEUs awarded will be based on International Association for Continuing Education and Training (IACET) guidelines and authorization of appropriate OERD personnel.

-- The Continuing Education Advisory Committee shall periodically review CEU policies and procedures and CEUs awarded for programs sponsored by external groups.
+- The Outreach Advisory Committee shall periodically review CEU policies and procedures and CEUs awarded for programs sponsored by external groups.